Scene (subculture): Neon pop-punk

-Neon pop-punk is a style of pop punk that was popular amongst scene kids.
-Defined by a greater influence from pop and electronic music than was traditional in pop punk, popular groups in the style during the height of scene included All Time Low, the Maine, the Cab, Metro Station, Boys Like Girls, Cobra Starship and Forever the Sickest Kids.
+Neon pop-punk emerged in the late 2000s as a style that blended elements of power pop and electronic music with the upbeat, catchy sound of pop-punk.
+Bands in this genre embraced bright, glistening aesthetics and often featured neon colors in their merch and music videos.
+Notable groups from that era include All Time Low, the Maine, the Cab, Metro Station, We the Kings, Marianas Trench, Boys Like Girls, The Summer Set, Cobra Starship, Hey Monday, the Academy Is... and Forever the Sickest Kids.

 History

 Origins

 Scene originated from the emo subculture in the early-2000s across the United States.
 The name began being used around 2002, through the term "scene queen", a derogatory term describing attractive, popular women perceived by older hardcore musicians as only being involved in hardcore for the subculture.

 "Fashioncore" was an aesthetic originated by Orange County metalcore band Eighteen Visions that helped to originate the scene subculture.
 Originating as a way of purposely being confrontational to the hypermasculinity of hardcore, it used many aspects that would come to define scene fashion, such as eyeliner, tight jeans, collared shirts, straightened hair and white belts.
 According to MetalSucks writer Finn McKenty, the quintessential scene haircut was invented by Eighteen Visions bassist Javier Van Huss.
-Huss, himself, had been inspired to create the haircut from seeing a poster of the band Orgy. in Louder Than Hell by Katherine Turman and John Wiederhorn, Ryan Downey states "Javier [Van Huss] really led the charge with crazy hairstyles and pink and blond and blue chunks in their hair".
-Though the term began as pejorative against fashionable people in hardcore scene, the style was eventually popularised in the early-2000s through the success of Eighteen Visions, Atreyu and From Autumn to Ashes.
+Huss, himself, had been inspired to create the haircut from seeing a poster of the band Orgy.
+In Louder Than Hell by Katherine Turman and John Wiederhorn, Ryan Downey states "Javier [Van Huss] really led the charge with crazy hairstyles and pink and blond and blue chunks in their hair".
+Though the term began as pejorative against fashionable people in the hardcore scene, the style was eventually popularized in the early-2000s through the success of Eighteen Visions, Atreyu and From Autumn to Ashes.

 Sass music was also a notable origin of scene.
-Like fashioncore, Sass was also a deliberate confrontation to hardcore's hyper masculinity, with sass bands doing so through their use of overt homoeroticism.
+Like fashioncore, sass was also a deliberate confrontation to hardcore's hyper masculinity, with sass bands doing so through their use of overt homoeroticism.
 The fashion of many sass musicians, notably Johnny Whitney, lead vocalist for the Blood Brothers, were influential upon the development of scene.